Yoav666s/dnd-wiki/collections/_rules/spellcasting.md

 ### Material (M)
 Casting some spells requires particular objects, specified in parentheses in the component entry.
 A character can use a component pouch or a spellcasting focus (found in [[Equipment]]) in place of the components specified for a spell.
 But if a cost is indicated for a component, a character must have that specific component before he or she can cast the spell.

 If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.
-A spellcaster must have a hand free to access a spell's material components -- or to hold a spellcasting focus -- but it can be the same hand that he or she uses to perform somatic components.
+A spellcaster must have a hand free to access a spell's material components--or to hold a spellcasting focus--but it can be the same hand that he or she uses to perform somatic components.